-Do you like to sleep in?
-Tummy growling?
-Guests in town?
-Need a special meal for a special day, such as Mother's Day?
-A bit like breakfast, a bit like lunch, Sunday brunch is a popular Pittsburgh tradition.
+A bit like breakfast, a bit like lunch, Sunday brunch is a popular Pittsburgh tradition—especially for special holidays like Mother's Day.
 From buffet-style to sit down, and from less than $10 to well over $30, there are plenty of options for brunch in Pittsburgh.
 We've arranged them alphabetically so you'll have to judge which is your favorite.

-Lemon ricotta pancakes with bacon and pears.
-Pork belly eggs benedict.
-Shallot, shitake, and thyme quiche.
-What's not to like?
-Brunch at Bar Marco on Penn Avenue in the Strip District is offered on both Saturdays and Sundays from 10:00 a.m. to 3:00 p.m.
+Brunch at Bar Marco on Penn Avenue in the Strip District is offered on both Saturdays and Sundays from 10 a.m. to 3 p.m.

-Renowned for its Mediterranean and Northern African cuisine, Casbah also offers a delicious, sit-down weekend brunch with adventurous omelets, fluffy pancakes, and many other delicious items made-to-order.
-When it is warm enough, try the enclosed patio with electric heaters to take off the chill.
-Open for brunch on Saturdays and Sundays from 11:00 a.m. to 2:00 p.m.
+Renowned for its Mediterranean and Northern African cuisine, Casbah also offers a delicious, sit-down weekend brunch on Saturdays and Sundays from 11 a.m. to 2 p.m.

-This gastropub in the heart of Pittsburgh's cultural district serves up giant portions of comfort food for their popular weekend brunch, with items such as Irish eggs benedict, salmon flat bread, short rib hash, and a Korean-spiced brisket and eggs.
-Brunch served on Saturdays and Sundays between 10:30 a.m. and 2:00 p.m.
+This gastropub in the heart of Pittsburgh's cultural district serves up giant portions of comfort food for their popular weekend brunch, with items such as stuffed French toast, Croque Madame, short rib hash, and a Korean BBQ burrito.
+Brunch is served on Saturdays and Sundays between 10:30 a.m. and 2 p.m.

 A cousin restaurant to Point Brugge, Park Bruges in Highland Park offers many of the same Belgian favorites, but with a bit more of a French-inspired twist.
-The brunch menu offers additional savory items, including items such as mussels and a pork belly sandwich, but the famous Liege waffles are available here too.
-Brunch is served both Saturday and Sunday between 11:00 a.m. and 3:00 p.m.
+The brunch menu also features additional savory items, including mussels and a pork belly sandwich, but the famous Liege waffles are available here, too.
+Brunch is served both Saturday and Sunday between 11 a.m. and 3 p.m.